AblionGE/A-study-of-linguistic-drift-on-Le-Temps-Newspaper-Corpus/stats/p_of_w_per_year/README.txt

         - A directory for all the corpus
         - An output directory

-The input directories can be :
+The input directories can be found in :
         - /projects/linguistic-shift/ngrams/
         - /projects/linguistic-shift/corrected_ngrams/